splunk/observability-workshop/content/en/s4r/1-workshop-goals/_index.md

 #### Who should attend?

-Anyone wanting to gain an understanding of Splunk Observability in a hands-on environment.
+Those wanting to gain an understanding of Splunk Observability in a hands-on environment.
 This workshop is designed for people with little or no experience with Splunk Observability.

 #### What you’ll need